BC: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-Boston College (BC) requires that you either take the SAT or ACT.
-See the table below for how Boston College (BC)’s accepted students have performed on both tests.
+Bridgewater College requires that you either take the SAT or ACT.
+See the table below for how Bridgewater College’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-Boston College (BC)’s average SAT score is 1360 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+Bridgewater College’s average SAT score is 1010 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether Boston College (BC) is getting more or less competitive.
+The trend over time helps give insight into whether Bridgewater College is getting more or less competitive.

 |25th Percentile